What Are The Best Seats to Book When Flying With Children?

 The best thing is to decide what will suit your family the best when flying with children.
 The following are places where many parents choose to sit and their reasons.

-You will see that some of these are opposites of each other as each family has a different set of needs.
+You will see that some of these are opposites as each family has different needs.
 You will find what works best for you.

 Bulkhead seats